Healthy Blueberry Crisp

 Notes

-- Foil it.
-If the top starts browning before the fruit is bubbly, cover it with foil and keep baking for another 5-10 minutes.
+- Cover with tinfoil: If the top starts browning before the fruit is bubbly, cover it with foil and continue baking.

 This was so delicious and such a great way to use summer blueberries!!
 This is the 3rd crip of yours I’ve tried and I’ve loved them all!